westerlin/littlebigadventure/README.md

 # Little big adventure language
 Developing a meta language for text adventures.

-By applying meta language an author can create a text adventure which can be played in the Little Big adventure game engine.
+>__Proposal:__<br/> By applying the little big adventure meta language and game engine an author can create a text adventure game  without doing any programming and focusing solely on storyline, storytelling, puzzles and progression in the adventure. <br/>

+>__Ambition:__<br/> The vocabulary should be generic to fit storyline purpose although keep an overall simple style.
+Game elements like mining, combat like standard RPG game should be included.
+NPCs and interactions should be developed - looking into natural language interpretaters for this purpose.
+Currently the engine uses Pythons Command module for user input, but we plan to build a more general API so this can be implemented on web pages etc.

+>__Warning:__<br/> The game engine is completely old school text based.
+There are no fancy graphics (however, we are look into an ASCII art module which may contribute).

 ### Prerequisites ###